-Throughout 2019, we had 93 citizens apply for the program locally.
-The County Treasurers office received payments for delinquent taxes in the amount of \$71,113 dollars for multiple tax years on 24 parcels in our community.
+Throughout 2020, we had 75 citizens apply for the program locally.
+The County Treasurers office received payments for delinquent taxes in the amount of \$63,709 dollars for multiple tax years on 6 parcels in our community.
 As part of this program, eligible applicants could also qualify to have their current taxes paid at the local units.
-The local units received payments for taxes in the amount of \$16,554 dollars for 16 parcels.
+The local units received payments for taxes in the amount of \$3,206 dollars for 3 parcels.

-The Michigan State Housing Development Authority provided a report indicating that as of September 2019, a cumulative total of over \$750,000 dollars were disbursed throughout Jackson County impacting over 776 households paying delinquent property taxes to prevent foreclosure.
+The Michigan State Housing Development Authority provided a report indicating that as of September 2020, a cumulative total of over \$750,000 dollars were disbursed throughout Jackson County impacting over 811 households paying delinquent property taxes to prevent foreclosure.
 In fact, Jackson County has had the 10th largest number of homeowners use this program in the state since 2010.

-All in all, the program has been very successful in assisting those in need in our community.
+All in all, the program state wide has provided \$713,573,458 dollars in assistance.
+This program has been very successful in assisting those in need in our local community as well.
 This program did have a significant impact on preventing foreclosure.
-In September, we were informed that this Hardest Hit program still had approximately \$4 million still available through the end of 2020 which could assist eligible households.
-Sadly, this valuable program will end December 2020.
+In May, we received information that this program has been extended until June 30, 2021.

 A second approach to foreclosure prevention included working with Legal Services of South Central Michigan (LSSCM).
 Through collaborative efforts with LSSCM, we were able to refer prospective cases in which taxpayers were in need of specific legal guidance and information as it related to tax and mortgage foreclosure.
-In 2019, LSSCM opened 43 cases for low and moderate income owners/occupants.
+In 2020, LSSCM opened 28 cases for low and moderate income owners/occupants.
 These cases assisted a total of 30 individuals who were in jeopardy of losing their homes due to tax or mortgage foreclosure.